kinvolk/calico-hostendpoint-controller/README.md

-This is a few minutes hack to manage calico hostendpoint controllers when nodes are added or deleted.
+This is a few minutes hack to manage calico hostendpoint resources when nodes are added or deleted.

 Please note that the code is messy, names were not carefully chosen, directories